wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

 .. image:: images/image6.png

+.. note:: The keyboard shortcut ``ctrl`` + ``~`` can be used to open a terminal in Visual Studio Code.

 Now you'll want to open a powershell window and navigate to your project directory.
-An excellent tutorial can be found `here <https://programminghistorian.org/en/lessons/intro-to-powershell>`__
+An excellent tutorial on powershell can be found `here <https://programminghistorian.org/en/lessons/intro-to-powershell>`__.
+Please consult your search engine on how to open a terminal on alternative operating systems.

 .. image:: images/image7.png